 The wind loading applied during the full-scale tests did not exceed the design loading.
 In principle, no members should have failed.
-However, failures occurred at non-structural and structural members.
-Relevant sections of the code may be revised to reflect the observations.
-Specifically:

-- Screens began to fail at 80 mph. - Some 2X1 screen attachments failed at 90 to 100 mph.
-Some of the failed screen attachment fluttered while attached to the structural member, and led to the failure of the structural member. - One vertical post failed due to the unbalanced loading.
+However, one vertical post failed due to the unbalanced loading.
 One side of the failed post had the screen (and therefore wind loading) whereas the other side did not have the screen.

-The failure of screen attachments and unbalanced loading have direct implications on the rule on removing the screen (Rule 61G20-1.002).
+The unbalanced loading has direct implications on the rule on removing the screen (Rule 61G20-1.002).
 If some screens are cut but not others, unbalanced loading may accelerate the failure of the post.
-Code changes should be considered to either require removal of all screens above the chair rail, or, devise a more secure fastening of screen attachments to prevent partial failure and unbalanced loading.
+Code changes should be considered to require removal of all screens above the chair rail if we were to allow the removal of the screen.